Politics – sometimes engaging, sometimes exasperating – is the way people come together to govern collectively.

 And whether it’s an internship in Washington, DC, the Maine State Legislature, or involvement in the community through engaged policy research, our students learn outside of the classroom.
 Our graduates follow varied career paths, with many practicing law, running non-profit organizations, and serving in and affecting government.

-For updates about the great work being done by our faculty, students, and alumni check our our departmental newsletter.
+For recent updates about the great work being done by our faculty, students, and alumni check out our 2020 recognition video.

 Learn more about majoring in political science and the opportunities and advantages of doing so at the University of Maine.